kumar-chetan/face-verification-app/README.md

 - Enhanced error handling and user feedback.

 ### Contributing :-
 Contributions are welcome!
-If you'd like to contribute to the project, please follow our contribution guidelines.
+If you'd like to contribute to the project.

 ### Contact :-